 Texas Financial Integrity Rating System

-MISD has earned "Superior Achievement" for ten consecutive years in a row in the state's Schools FIRST program.
+MISD has earned "Superior Achievement" for twelve consecutive years in a row in the state's Schools FIRST program.
 Download the report

 |Expenditures per Pupil||$7,889|

 |Maintenance & Operations (M&O)||$1.04|